staticjacm/realm/agenda.md

 * Test entity is stopping attacking like it should after losing target then regaining it

-* Initialization takes a strangely long time for some reason.
+* Initialization seems to takes a strangely long time for some reason.
 This is a problem for every initialization function, apparently.
+It might not actually be being slowed by anything, the algorithms might just suck

 * Agent friction increases when fps is low.
 * When screen loses focus and then gains focus (or something like that) the frame_delta is fuckin huge and... well you can imagine the consequences

 * Organize and implement a scheme for slowed / delayed updating of certain objects.
 For example: areas outside the view can be updated less often than areas inside the view.
 Only update agents every 0.1 ms, or whatever timing makes sense.
-* The ``Thread.sleep`` call should be adjusted every frame to maintain a constant fps (could also include a switch for unbound fps)

 * ``core.exception.InvalidMemoryOperationError@src\core\exception.d(693): Invalid memory operation`` Doesn't apparently hurt anything but it is annoying.
 Happens at shutdown